173 Oxford Street

-British high street fashion and food chain Marks and Spencer has occupied its historic spot on Oxford Street since 1938.
-The building at 173 Oxford Street was the site of a prominent public entertainment venue opened in 1772 housing a bazaar, a wine merchants and a theatre before it was demolished and rebuilt as the store it is today.
+British high-street fashion and food chain Marks and Spencer has occupied its historic spot on Oxford Street since 1938.
+The building at 173 Oxford Street was the site of a prominent public entertainment venue that opened in 1772, housing a bazaar, wine merchants and a theatre before it was demolished and rebuilt as the store it is today.

-An extensive range of services are available in-store too including a bureau de change, bra fittings, men’s tailoring and alterations and a café.
+An extensive range of services is available in-store, including a bureau de change, bra fittings, men’s tailoring and alterations and a café.
 To help you plan for any occasion, special orders can be placed with Marks and Spencer for flowers and plants, wine, cakes (including wedding cakes) and catering.

 Marks & Spencer started as a market stall in Leeds in 1884 and has grown into one of the UK’s largest and most successful retailers.
 Affectionately known as “Marks and Sparks” by locals, it has a long tradition of supporting British manufacturing and sources from the UK wherever possible.